 We will take a learning journey with Fellows as we surface issues of equity and explore real community movements and system transformation from a national as well as community-embedded perspective.
 With an urgent need for innovative and authentic leadership, the Ashe Leaders Fellowship will seek diversity within each cohort, including underrepresented and atypical early-mid career leaders in public education and higher education, as well as in the public and private sectors of business.

-The inaugural Ashe Leaders Fellowship will select up to 20 Fellows to participate in an 18-month leadership learning journey.
+The second cohort of Ashe Leaders Fellowship will select up to 24 Fellows to participate in an 18-month leadership learning journey.
 As many as four budding and aspiring leaders will be selected from three communities nationwide to form small communities of learners ("squads") connected by and committed to their cities.
 These fellows will experience multiple in-person and virtual convening to both grow together as a new leadership network and strengthen their individual leadership development.

 With an emphasis on exploring and expressing oneself deeply, each fellow will engage in self-assessment, self-discovery, self-care and develop a leadership learning plan to move their leadership to a new level with the support of monthly coaching sessions, a development stipend, and the Ashe Fellowship community.
 Fellows will be encouraged to define their leadership in ways that honor who they are, amplify their talents and gifts and develop new skills.